A dichotomy theory for the height functions of the BKT transition: Introduction

-Next, we consider another model of interest to mathematical physicists: the \emph{loop $\operatorname{O}(2)$ model} which consists of random loops realised as the subset of the edges of the hexagonal lattice.
-Duminil-Copin, Glazman, Peled, and Spinka~\cite{duminil2020macroscopic} proved the existence of large loops in the loop~$\operatorname{O}(n)$ model at the Nienhuis critical point for $n\in[1,2]$.
+\item \emph{Loop $\operatorname{O}(2)$ model.} Duminil-Copin, Glazman, Peled, and Spinka~\cite{Duminil-CopinGlazmanPeled_2020_MacroscopicLoopsLoop} proved the existence of large loops in the loop~$\operatorname{O}(n)$ model at the Nienhuis transition point for $n\in[1,2]$.
 This results may be phrased as a height function delocalisation result (with logarithmic variance) at the point $n=2$; the corresponding value for $x$ is $x_c=1/\sqrt2$.
 The authors use the parafermionic observable to derive macroscopic crossing estimates, then use a Russo-Seymour-Welsh theory to turn the loop segments so obtained into large loops.
-By contrast, Glazman and Manolescu used planar percolation to prove delocalisation for the uniformly random $1$-Lipschitz on the triangular lattice (that is, the loop~$\operatorname{O}(2)$ model with the parameter $x=1$), together with the renormalisation strategy to quantify the delocalisation~\cite{glazman2021uniform}.
-Finally, let us mention that Glazman and the current author are working on a manuscript~\cite{GL} where they prove logarithmic height function delocalisation for the loop~$\operatorname{O}(2)$ model with $x\in[x_c=1/\sqrt2,1]$ and for the six-vertex model with $a=b=1$ and $c\in[1,c_c=2]$ using the phase coexistence result and the renormalisation strategy applied to a spin representation of the height function.
+By contrast, Glazman and Manolescu used planar percolation to prove delocalisation for the uniformly random $1$-Lipschitz on the triangular lattice (that is, the loop~$\operatorname{O}(2)$ model with the parameter $x=1$), together with the renormalisation strategy to quantify the delocalisation~\cite{GlazmanManolescu_2021_UniformLipschitzFunctions}. \end{itemize}